How To Acquire Music For Films

 Q: Who Owns The Film Score?

 For in depth detail on the basics of music in film deals, read: "MUSIC, MONEY, SUCCESS AND THE MOVIES" by Jeffrey and Todd Brabec.
-You can get this brochure from ASCAP Film/TV Dept, or read it here.
+You can read it here.